 How tempting is it to blow your student loan on everything and anything you’ve had your eye on, the second it hits your bank?
 Trust us, we know the feeling!
-That’s exactly why we’re here to give you the 411 on student budgeting.
+That’s exactly why we’re here to give you the 411 on how to manage your student loan balance.

 It’s always a good idea to set aside some of your loan for better days or unexpected costs, like those hideous textbooks you read for a semester and never again.
 There’s so many savings accounts out there and some of the best deals and offers are students.
 Make sure you check out the professionals, such as Martin Lewis, to guide you through this with ease.

 But for now, we’re talking all things cooking, social events and capsule wardrobes.
-Keep scrolling below for some of our best tips and tricks so you can spend this year's student loan mindfully…
+Keep scrolling below for some of our best tips and tricks so you can manage your student loan balance mindfully…

 Get your apron on